AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Experiment

 Then we validate the effectiveness of huber loss and stage-level intensity.
 Both components are designed to relax overly strict attention constraints.
-As shown in the table~\ref{tab:ablation}, removing either leads to performance below the baseline, confirming that excessively rigid attention constraints hinder training.
+As demonstrated in \Cref{tab:ablation}, eliminating either component results in performance degradation below the baseline, suggesting that overly rigid attention constraints impede the training process.
 The Huber loss and stage-level intensity provide coarse optimization targets while allowing the model flexibility for self-adjustment, effectively addressing this issue and validating the effectiveness of AIA loss.

+\textbf{Performance Gain From Knowledge Distillation or AIA?} Although we rely on coarse-grained cross-modal attention statistics from task-specific models (see \cref{sec:3.1} for calculation details), a fundamental question arises regarding the source of our gains.
+We need to determine whether the performance improvement stems from general knowledge distillation or specifically from the alignment of attention patterns.
+This distinction is crucial for verifying that attention interaction patterns are indeed the primary cause of performance disparities across different architectures.
+To investigate this, \Cref{tab:ablation} compares our AIA method against standard feature-based and output-based distillation on Janus-Pro.

+The results indicate that \textbf{naively applying traditional knowledge distillation fails to improve performance in UMM training.} This is due to the inherent conflict between generation and understanding tasks, which persists even during distillation.
+In contrast, constraining attention interaction patterns is the only effective strategy for performance gains.
+This finding validates our motivation that architecture decoupling improves performance by shifting attention patterns.